neilgee/genesischild-mobile-first/readme.md

 - Site Identity > Logo upload
 - Featured Images > background image behind Hero Widget
+- Featured Image display on single posts as an image at the top of the content

 ### Featured Custom Post Type Widget for Genesis
 - Bundled in the theme is the 'Featured Custom Post Type Widget for Genesis', the widget is available from the normal widget area in the dashboard *Appearance > Widgets*.